jonlpersson/ed-latimore/site/_posts/2021-09-10-how-to-get-unstuck-in-life.md

 To overcome stagnation and change your life, you need to have something to look forward to and something to work towards.
 I overcame my alcohol and [pornography addictions](https://edlatimore.com/how-to-quit-porn/) after years of struggle and failure because I rose out of complacency and developed a clear vision for my future.

-You don’t need to have your life purpose figured out, but it’s crucial to have both long-term and short-term goals. **Short-term goals motivate you to move at the moment.
-But long-term goals relieve some of the pressure that can cause procrastination.** The cure for procrastination lies somewhere between urgency and leisure.
-Too far on either end of the spectrum and your mental circuits jam.
+You don't need to have your life purpose figured out, but it's crucial to have both long-term and short-term goals. **Short-term goals motivate you to move at the moment.
+But long-term goals relieve some of the pressure that can cause procrastination.**

+The ultimate goal is to make moves towards something that is important to you, whether it be a professional or personal goal.

+The cure for procrastination lies somewhere between urgency and leisure.
+Too far on either end of the spectrum, your mental circuits jam.

 If you don’t have any important goals yet, here are a few questions you can ask yourself to gain clarity: